apache/nuttx/Documentation/components/filesystem/partition.rst

 And it's easier:

 1. Text format with simple rules(name + size + offset).
 #.
-Size or offset can be default(caculated refs to previous
+Size or offset can be default(calculated refs to previous
    and next entries).
 #.
 Support backup table(eg. /etc/txtable.txt in ROMFS)